adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/searchresults/v1/searchresults/README.md

 2. `page` parameter containing the current result page
 3. additional dynamic parameters based on search filter selection

+### Component Policy Configuration Properties
+The following configuration properties are used:

+1. `./loadClientPrice` - enables client-side price fetching
+2. `./paginationType` - the pagination type, either `paginationbar` or `loadmorebutton`.

+### Edit Dialog Properties

+The following properties are written to JCR for this component and are expected to be available as `Resource` properties:

+1. `./pageSize` - the number of products shown on one page

 ## BEM Description

 ```